NUbots/NULearning/cpp/moderncpp.md

     };
 } // namespace bar::baz
 ```

+(Note that if a member variable or object has no default constructor, it
+must be initialised using an initializer list.)

 This example makes liberal use of *namespaces*.
 Namespaces let us
 separate functions and objects into different spots where their symbols